Abarms History, Family Crest & Coats of Arms

-The first family to use the name Abarms lived among the Pictish people of ancient Scotland
+The first family to use the name Abarms lived among the Pictish people of ancient Scotland.
+The name Abarms is derived from the name Abraham.
+The name means chief (or father) of a multitude and exalted father.

 Early Origins of the Abarms family